lak882/seti/README.md

 ```
 HSCUSTOM> do ##class(SETI.Helper).RestartProductions()
 ```
+If you are using HealthShare version 2022.1 or above, you need to switch off the System Indexing to view patients in Health Insight.
+Everything else including the Clinical Viewer will work as intended regardless.
 ## Extend SDA
 * In the SQL Explorer, search for HSAA.{SDA} with {SDA} as the extended SDA.
 * Query that category.